lgoirandlopez/Goirand-Lopez_NBD2023/README.md

 - FrameRate : Float, optional (default = None)
 - **kwargplot : keyword argument for ploting.
 Scatter options for the rasterplot.

+As result you will have the network event date (calculated as described in the method of Goirand-Lopez et al., NBD(2023)) stored in NetworkEvents and the onsets and offsets of the detected network events will be respectively stored in NEOnsets and NEOffsets.

 ### Example of analysis
 Once the network events are detected (After using the detection_network_events function or enter the NE dates during the NetworkEventsAnalysis initialization) you can run the clustering analysis :
 ```